High Availability¶

 Note

-Application manifest paths annotation support depends on the git provider used for the Application.
+Application manifest paths annotation support for webhooks depends on the git provider used for the Application.
 It is currently only supported for GitHub, GitLab, and Gogs based repos.

 apiVersion: argoproj.io/v1alpha1